salcode/stop-emails/readme.txt

 The emails are lost forever.

+= Why are some of my emails still being sent? =

+Most likely, this is due to a plugin you have running.
+There are two different things the plugin could be doing to cause emails to still be sent.
+1. The plugin is overriding our overriding of the sending mechanism.
+2. The plugin is calling the PHP function mail() directly.
+Unfortunately in either of these cases, this plugin will not help you.

+= I'm a developer and I want to log the emails that are stopped = You can log stopped emails in php_error.log using the filter 'fe_stop_emails_log_email'

+add_filter('fe_stop_emails_log_email', '__return_true');

 == Screenshots ==

 1. When the plugin is running, there will be a warning on the backend of the website.